Projects

 Computer Vision

-Worked in a team of 3 for the project for a class on 3D reconstruction and recognition.
-We played around with different approaches for 3D reconstruction and depth estimation.
+Worked in a team of 3 on the project for a class on 3D reconstruction and recognition.
+We explored different approaches to video depth estimation, 3D reconstruction, and depth estimation.

 Noyce

-Worked with a friend to try and build a better tool for remote work and socialising during the pandemic.
-Here's a link to the website, and a link to a notion doc explaining how it works.
+Worked with a friend to build a better tool for remote work and socializing during the pandemic.
+There is a website and a Notion doc explaining how it works.

 Ray Tracing

-Got excited about ray tracing and spent a portion of my 4th of July weekend building a ray tracer in Rust.
-I followed the Ray Tracing in One Weekend tutorial.
-I didn't finish it, but I intend to come back to this sometime.
-You can view the code here.
+I got excited about ray tracing and spent part of a July 4 weekend building a ray tracer in Rust, following Ray Tracing in One Weekend.
+The code is here.

 Natural Language Understanding

-Worked in a group of 3 on the problem of Visual Question Answering as part of the project for Stanford's NLU class.
-We played around with different VQA models like VisualBERT and ViLBERT.
+Worked in a group of 3 on Visual Question Answering as part of the project for Stanford's NLU class.
+We experimented with models including VisualBERT and ViLBERT.

 Compilers

-Worked in a team of 2 to build a compiler for the COOL programming language.
-This includes lexing, parsing, semantic analysis, code generation, and a little bit of optimization.
+Worked in a team of 2 to build a compiler for the COOL programming language, including lexing, parsing, semantic analysis, code generation, and a little optimization.

 Natural Language Processing

-Worked in a team of 2 on the problem of code autocompletion as part of the project for Stanford's NLP class.
+Worked in a team of 2 on code autocompletion as part of the project for Stanford's NLP class.
 We tried to train this paper on datasets containing code snippets.

 Operating Systems

-Worked in a team of 2 to implement core functionality for the Pintos operating system, as part of my university's infamously difficult Operating Systems class.
-Designed and built a virtual memory system, a file system, various system calls, and different thread scheduling algorithms.
+Worked in a team of 2 to implement core functionality for the Pintos operating system as part of Stanford's operating systems class.
+We designed and built a virtual memory system, a file system, various system calls, and different thread scheduling algorithms.

 Meta Learning